CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Windows.md

 ###LDAP/AD Requirements###
 The email address is a required field, make sure that LDAP/AD user email field is set properly.

+The entire group name needs to be in uppercase in LDAP/AD.

 If some users were previously created in CCPD before the LDAP integration, make sure the username matches with the one in LDAP (uid) or AD (sAMAccountName, also called "User logon name").